Pizza Hut Israel: History

 Pizza Hut was operating 78 stores as of October 2016.

 Kashrut

 Pizza Hut Israel only carries kosher products.
 Most stores carry kashrut mehuderet, a higher level of kashrut.

 Passover

 A number of Pizza Hut Israel locations remain open during Passover.
 Due to the Chametz Law in Israel, no restaurant can serve any chametz product, including pizza, during Passover.

 In 2014, 18 branches remained open during Passover.

 Fare

 Pizza Hut Israel offers a wide selection of food.
 Including the traditional deep dish, they also offer a thin crust pizza.
 In addition to pizza, they offer salads, quiche, focaccia, and various desserts.

 West Bank franchises

-Many fast food chains in the West Bank such as McDonald's have trouble getting franchises without going through the Israeli franchisee.
-Pizza Hut however did not feel this was needed and allowed the first Palestinian owned location to open in Ramallah in 2012.
+Many fast food chains in the West Bank such as McDonald's have trouble getting franchises without going through an Israeli franchisee.
+Pizza Hut, however, did not feel this was needed and allowed the first Palestinian owned location to open in Ramallah in 2012.